Advertiser Disclosure

 An index fund is a type of mutual fund or Exchange-Traded Fund (ETF) designed to track the components of a broad market index.
-The indexes that are most commonly tracked include the S&P 500, the S&P/TSX, and the NASDAQ index.
+The indexes most commonly tracked include the S&P 500, the S&P/TSX, and the NASDAQ index.

 Warren Buffett is widely considered the greatest investor of our generation.
 His advice?
 Most people should avoid picking individual stocks and just own low-cost index funds.
 Buffett personally owns two index funds that track the S&P 500 index.

 Why are index funds popular?
-They require minimal effort from the investor, have low-operating expenses, and provide exposure to a wide range of companies.
+They require minimal effort from the investor, have low operating expenses, and provide exposure to a wide range of companies.
 Index funds have low portfolio turnover and historically have provided steady returns with a relatively safe floor.

-Top Canadian Index Funds for 2023
+Top Canadian Index Funds for 2024

 1. BMO S&P/TSX Capped Composite Index